lindsera1/GoingViral/README.md

 and getting them vaccinated, but are we slowing down the virus as much as we could be?
 There is now fear of mutated variants that could reset us back to square one, as virologists are calling this now a "race against the virus".

-Our team is going to look at viral load/concentration across a few geopolitical areas, namely the Northeast, Southeast, Southwest, and Western regions from the past three years, and measure the congruence of metrics such as GDP, PCI, population density, education, and proximity to major hospitals in the states of these regions.
-The model will accurately predict who the most susceptible populations are to influenza infection, and perhaps propose a new approach to the target population we are vaccinating.
+Our team is going to examine flu viral case load/concentrations from the years 2016 to 2019 for all 50 states and Washington D.C. and measure the congruence of metrics such as GDP, PCI, population density, and the percentage of the population uninsured and how these metrics impact the viral concentrations for each state.
+The model will predict the most susceptible populations to influenza infections, and perhaps propose a new approach to the target population we are vaccinating.

 The **Let's Go Viral** team is composed of Matt Kaufmann, Ryan Lindsey, Jessica Dafler, and Patrick Ekanga.